The definitions and rules of interpretation in this condition apply in these terms and conditions.

 - The Company reserves the right to refuse to build any website if it does not fall within the values and ethics of the Company.

-- Upon request of a website build, the Company will require a non-refundable deposit before any planning or project work will commence.
+- Upon request of a website build, the Company will require either the full build cost and in some cases a non-refundable deposit before any planning or project work will commence.

-- All websites will be built using WordPress only.
+- All websites will be built using WordPress only unless specifically agreed otherwise with the Customer in writing.

-- Any amendments to the website are chargeable after the website is completed and has been signed over to the Customer.
+- Any amendments to the website are chargeable after the website is deemed by the Company to be completed and access provided to the Customer.

 General – all services